 In some cases we may revise the decision which caused the overpayment.
-We can only do this where the decision is incorrect as a result of an error by us and we find that you did not materially contribute to the error.
+We can only do this where the decision is incorrect as a result of an error by us and we find that you didn't materially contribute to the error.
 We call this type of error an 'official error'.
-However, we will not revise a decision which is incorrect due to official error if more than 5 years have passed from the date of the decision, or if the revised decision would not be in your favour.
+However, we won't revise a decision which is incorrect due to official error if more than 5 years have passed from the date of the decision, or if the revised decision wouldn't be in your favour.

-Where a dispute is found in your favour, we will refund the amount already recovered.
+Where a dispute is found in your favour, we'll refund the amount already recovered.

-Example 6 You have received Working Tax Credit since 2009.
-You became entitled to Disability Living Allowance in 2010 and asked us whether you were entitled to the disability element of Working Tax Credit.
+You have received Working Tax Credit since 2012.
+You became entitled to Disability Living Allowance in 2013 and asked us whether you were entitled to the disability element of Working Tax Credit.

-We wrongly advised you and said you were not entitled to the disability element.
-In 2014 you visited Citizens Advice with a query about your tax credits award.
-The adviser noticed that you qualified for the disability element but it was not included on your award.
+We incorrectly advised you and said you were not entitled to the disability element.
+In 2015 you visited Citizens Advice with a query about your tax credits award.
+The adviser noticed that you qualified for the disability element but it wasn't included on your award.
 You contacted us and asked about our original advice.
-Since our decision was wrong, solely because of our error, your awards would be revised all the way back to 2010.
+Since our decision was wrong, solely because of our error, your awards would be revised all the way back to 2013.